-AS-ERM Enterprise Risk Management
+AS-ERM Enterprise Risk Management 4 Credits

-The aim of the Enterprise Risk Management (ERM) is to instill in successful candidates the key principles underlying the implementation and application of ERM within an organisation, including governance and process as well as guantitative methods of risk measurement and modelling.
+The aim of the Enterprise Risk Management (ERM) is to instill in students the key principles underlying the implementation and application of ERM within an organisation, including governance and process as well as quantitative methods of risk measurement and modelling.
 The student should gain the ability to apply the knowledge and understanding of ERM practices to any type of organisation.

-On completion of this subject the candidate will be able to understand:
+On completion of this subject the students will be able to understand: